Wednesday, December 17, 2008

 Contraindications to Vitamin D Supplementation

 Certain conditions may exist where vitamin D is contraindicated.
-Dr. Cannell and Dr. Davis talk about Sarcoidosis, a granulomatous condition where the certain cells over produce activated vitamin D metabolites (1,25-OHD), which can lead to hypercalcification of soft-tissues.
+Dr. Cannell talks about Sarcoidosis, a granulomatous condition where the certain cells over produce activated vitamin D metabolites (1,25-OHD), which can lead to hypercalcification of soft-tissues.

 Another condition would be where blood testing cannot be readily done.
 It is important to follow up and have blood level 'tracking' to not only make sure the levels are adequate but also to avoid excessive over-supplementation.